MSSkowron/MSSkowron/README.md

 <h2 align="left">About Me</h2>

-I am a passionate, **fourth-year computer science student** with **experience working as a software developer**.
+I am a passionate, **fourth-year computer science student** with experience working as a software developer.
 My enthusiasm for computer science drives me to continuously learn and explore new technologies.
+My primary focus lies in backend and cloud technologies, but I also enjoy the occasional foray into frontend development 😃.

 <hr/>